Manisha7530/rag-course-assistant/README.md

 This provides the language model with more coherent context when answering questions.

-💬 Example
+## 💬 Example
 Ask A Question: How does a REST API really work?

-Top 5 most similar chunks:
+Top Relevant Chunks:
 ...

 Final Answer:
 [Answer generated using the retrieved course context]

-The system uses the retrieved transcript context instead of directly answering from the model's general knowledge.
+The system uses the retrieved transcript context as the basis for generating the answer.

-📁 Project Structure
+## 📁 Project Structure
 rag-course-assistant/
 │
 ├── Merge_chunks.py